Platanaceae: Taxa included

 The only extant genus, Platanus L., 1753, has the type species Platanus orientalis L., 1753.
 It is divided into two subgenera: the subgenus Castaneophyllum J.-F. Leroy, 1982, with elliptical, penninerved leaves with small scarious, stipules, that only includes Platanus kerrii Gagnep., 1939, an isolated relict species that represents the genus’ evolutionary basal branch and which is the sister group of the other species, which comprise the subgenus Platanus.

 Hybrids

-The London plane-tree or hybrid plane has long been considered a hybrid derived from the cross between P. occidentalis and P. orientalis, despite this its origin is not clear.
+The London plane or hybrid plane has long been considered a hybrid derived from the cross between P. occidentalis and P. orientalis, despite this its origin is not clear.
 Some experts think it originated in London and others in Spain or even in natural or cultivated hybrid form (or not) in Turkey.
 The question has not been investigated with modern molecular methods.
-As a consequence, even its nomenclature is hotly debated, to the extent that Anglo-Saxon authors deny the priority of the name used in Spain (following Maria da Luz de Oliveira Tavares Monteiro da Rocha Afonso, 1990, see References).
-The plant is not found in the wild, though it appears in a naturalized form along the banks of rivers and streams.
+As a consequence, even its nomenclature is hotly debated, to the extent that until recently, some anglophone authors denied the priority of the name used by Otto von Münchhausen (following Maria da Luz de Oliveira Tavares Monteiro da Rocha Afonso, 1990, see References).
+The plant is not found in the wild, though it appears in a naturalised form along the banks of rivers and streams.